-The differences in the connectivity, density, and strength of networks among stakeholders, along with the formation of socially separated clusters, can impact the inclusiveness of an entrepreneurial environment.99 considerable amount of entrepreneurship research has focused on micro level issues.
-For example, studies often focus on such individual traits as entrepreneurial intention,100 entrepreneurial alertness,^{101,102} and entrepreneurial motivation,103 with the unit of analysis being the individual entrepreneur's attitudes and behaviours.104 While many models assume that rational processes shape individual entrepreneurial success and failure,105 there is ample evidence that cultural and symbolic capital, influenced by the meso and macro environment, also shape the ability of entrepreneurs to attain legitimacy, access to capital and customers.106,107
+The differences in the connectivity, density, and strength of networks among stakeholders, along with the formation of socially separated clusters, can impact the inclusiveness of an entrepreneurial environment.

+Yet the conventional approach in entrepreneurship studies often only considers issues one by one, rather than examining the system and the critical interrelated issues that constitute it.
+Indeed, a considerable amount of entrepreneurship research has focused on micro level issues.
+For example, studies often focus on such individual traits as entrepreneurial intention, entrepreneurial alertness, and entrepreneurial motivation,103 with the unit of analysis being the individual entrepreneur's attitudes and behaviours.
+104 While many models assume that rational processes shape individual entrepreneurial success and failure,105 there is ample evidence that cultural and symbolic capital, influenced by the meso and macro environment, also shape the ability of entrepreneurs to attain legitimacy, access to capital and customers.106,107